-We welcome both individual members and group/faith community membership.
+We welcome both individual stewards and group/faith community stewardship for IMIrJ

-Individual Membership Options: Membership dues are sliding scale, beginning at $50 per year for an individual.
-A monthly, sustaining membership is an affordable way to support our work and provides us with a reliable income!
-Most monthly members contribute at least $120 per year, or $10 per month.
-We also offer labor-equity opportunities, where members contribute volunteer work instead of paying monetary dues.
+Individual Stewardship: Membership contributions are sliding scale, beginning at $50/year for an individual.
+Monthly, sustaining stewardship is an affordable way to support our work and provides us with a reliable income; most monthly members contribute at least $120 per year, or $10 per month.

-Congregational Membership Options: For faith communities, membership begins at $200 per year, or $1 per family unit per year.
-We encourage your community to select an amount that works for your annual budget and your goals for immigrant justice!
+Faith Community Stewardship: For faith communities, stewardship begins at $200 per year, or $1 per family unit per year.
+However, we do encourage your community to select an amount that works for your both your community’s annual budget and for your goals for immigrant justice!

-All IMIrJ members are encouraged to participate in our monthly volunteer gatherings, special events, and educational opportunities.
+All IMIrJ stewards are encouraged to participate in our monthly volunteer gatherings, special events, and educational opportunities.

-IMIrJ faith community members represent the diversity of our cultures and faith traditions, including congregations, community groups, and organizations.
-Learn more about becoming a faith community member of IMIrJ here.
+IMIrJ faith community stewards represent the diversity of our cultures and faith traditions, including congregations, community groups, and organizations.

 "Being involved in the New Sanctuary movement is what we are called to do as people of good faith and good conscience.
 This work feeds my desire for justice and the call I feel to take action."